Ewen Ferguson: Professional career

 Ferguson turned professional in August 2016.

-In November 2017, Ferguson made the final stage of the European Tour Q-school and finished in 76th place.
-He then competed full-time on the Challenge Tour in 2018 and 2019, with a best finish of runner-up at the Euram Bank Open in 2019 and finished 25th in the 2019 Road to Mallorca Challenge Tour rankings.
-In 2019 he had a best finish on the European Tour of third place in the Belgian Knockout.
-Covid hit before the start of the 2020 Challenge Tour season and so with a freeze on demotions and promotions from the Challenge Tour and European Tour, Ferguson took advantage of his category and nearly managed to play a full European Tour schedule.
+In November 2017, Ferguson made the final stage of the European Tour Qualifying School and finished in 76th place.

+He then competed full-time on the Challenge Tour in 2018 and 2019, with a best finish of runner-up at the Euram Bank Open in 2019 and finished 25th in the 2019 Challenge Tour Rankings.
+In 2019 he had a best finish on the European Tour; third place in the Belgian Knockout.

 Returning to the Challenge Tour in 2021 he was a runner-up three times and had three other top-10 finishes, he finished 8th in the Road to Mallorca Challenge Tour rankings, securing his full European Tour card for the first time.

 In March 2022, in only his 37th start, Ferguson claimed his first European Tour victory at the Commercial Bank Qatar Masters.
 Ferguson won his second European Tour event in August 2022 at the ISPS Handa World Invitational.
 He shot an opening-round 61 to eventually win wire-to-wire.
 A month later, he finished second at the Made in HimmerLand in Denmark; one shot behind Oliver Wilson.

+In July 2024, Ferguson won his third European Tour event at the BMW International Open.